fln/httprc/server/README.md

 certificate signed by the CA the server trusts.
 In this mode client certificate Common Name field is used as client identifier.

-Starting server in plaintext mode:
+Starting server in plain-text mode:
 ```bash
 ./server
 ```